RenaKunisaki/bfres_importer/notes/notes.md

-each bone has a corresponding group actually the rigs might be too different, may need to re-rig the new model manually...
+each bone has a corresponding group actually the rigs might be too different, may need to re-rig the new model manually... or make a script which compares bones in each rig to find those closest, renaming one to match the other
+    - if source model has multiple bones in close proximity and target just has one, it could merge them, averaging their weights for now I'm going with "manual" rigging (mostly Blender auto weights)

 as for exporting to bfres, we can probably do that, but there are many unknown parameters we would need to generate:
 - shader params